JoshuaAda/RL_Scheduling_NN_MPC/readme.md

    The default parameters are already set to train for the larger scenario.
 In case you want to train only the PPO agent without the safe RL approach set ```--use_both=False```.
 2. Evaluate a model.
 For this you can use the _evaluate.py_ file.
 The default parameters are set to evaluate the larger scenario model.
    This script is also used for the control case study.
-With the following flags you can rerun the results for the safe reinforcement learning scheduler
+With the following flags you can rerun the control case study with the safe reinforcement learning scheduler
    ```
    evaluate.py --use_true=True, --num_iter=5000
    ```

    Setting the flag ```--use_mpc=True``` will give you the results for controlling only with online MPC's.
 Setting the flags
    ```--use_both=False, --use_priority=True``` leads to an evaluation of the heuristic scheduler.